 The Speaking sub-test is delivered individually and takes around 20 minutes.
-You take this part of OET using materials specifically for your profession.
-In each role-play, you take your professional role (e.g. as a nurse) while the interlocutor plays a patient/client or sometimes a patient’s relative or carer.
-For veterinary science the interlocutor is the owner or carer for the animal.
+This part of OET uses materials specifically designed for your profession.
+In each role-play, you take your professional role (for example, as a nurse or as a pharmacist) while the interlocutor plays a patient, a client, or a patient’s relative or carer.
+For veterinary science, the interlocutor is the owner or carer of the animal.

 In each Speaking test, your identity and profession are checked by the interlocutor and there is a short warm-up conversation about your professional background.
-Then the role-plays are introduced, one by one, and you have 2-3 minutes to prepare for each.
-The two role-plays take about five minutes each.
+Then the role-plays are introduced one by one and you have three minutes to prepare for each.
+The role-plays take about five minutes each.

-You receive information for each role-play on a card, which you keep while you do the role-play.
+You receive information for each role-play on a card that you keep while you do the role-play.
+The card explains the situation and what you are required to do.
 You may write notes on the card if you want.
-The card explains the situation and what you are required to do.
 If you have any questions about the content of the role-play or how a role-play works, you can ask them during the preparation time.

-The role-plays are based on typical workplace situations and reflect the demands made on the professional in those situations.
-Different role-plays are used for different candidates at the same test administration.
+The role-plays are based on typical workplace situations and reflect the demands made on a health professional in those situations.
 The interlocutor follows a script so that the Speaking test structure is similar for each candidate.
 The interlocutor also has detailed information to use in each role-play.
+Different role-plays are used for different candidates at the same test administration.

 The whole Speaking test is recorded and it is this audio recording that is assessed.

-Your performance on each of the two role-plays is scored against five criteria and receives a band score for each criterion:
+Your performance on each of the two role-plays is scored against nine criteria and receives a band score for each criterion:

 Yes, you can make notes on the role-play cards if you want, and you can refer to the card at any time during the role-play.
 You must return the card to the Interlocutor at the end of the role-play.